No Wonder It Works So Well: There May Be Viagra In That Herbal Supplement

 Although the FDA has the power to recall tainted supplements, the federal agency failed to require any of the 146 companies that manufactured the adulterated products to remove them from the market.

-In 360 cases, manufacturers announced a voluntarily recall of the tainted supplements, though there is no way of knowing if the products were actually recalled, says Cohen.
+In 360 cases, manufacturers announced a voluntarily recall of the tainted supplements, though there is no way of knowing if the products actually were recalled, Cohen says.
 In 342 cases, the agency posted a notice on its website warning the public about the tainted supplements.

 Only in seven cases did the FDA issue a warning letter nudging the manufacturer to remove the adulterated products.
-Before the FDA could seize a supplement and destroy it, it would have to send a warning letter to the manufacturer, says Cohen.
+Before the FDA could seize a supplement and destroy it, it would have to send a warning letter to the manufacturer, Cohen says.

 The study's authors write that they find it "alarming" that the adulterated supplements continue to be sold.

-"This report shines a harsh light on the problem on adulteration," says Dr. Peter Lurie, president of the Center for Science in the Public Interest, a Washington, D.C. advocacy group.
+"This report shines a harsh light on the problem of adulteration," says Dr. Peter Lurie, president of the Center for Science in the Public Interest, a Washington, D.C., advocacy group.
 Lurie was not involved in the research.
 "It's a very disturbing picture.
 You've got hundreds of these products that contain active pharmaceuticals, many of which pose a real threat to human health."

 Some of the drugs slipped into supplements without appearing on the label can have dangerous interactions with other medications people may be taking.
-For instance, drugs like sildenafil may interact with other drugs to lower or raise blood pressure to dangerous levels.
+For instance, drugs such as sildenafil may interact with other drugs to lower or raise blood pressure to dangerous levels.
 Others, including anabolic steroids present in some muscle-building products, have been associated with liver and kidney damage, heart attacks and strokes.

 "The study lays a foundation for ongoing enforcement work in this area, by the FDA and other partner agencies, to curb the illegal manufacture, importation, distribution and sales of adulterated dietary supplements," the California Department of Public Health said in a written statement.